 10. Feed Kitchen Scraps

 Wilted lettuce, mushy berries, stale bread, unappetizing leftovers… don’t let this food make its way to the trash can!
 Feed it to your chickens as a snack.
-Giving your flock the weekly kitchen scraps can put a big dent in your chicken feed costs.
+Giving your flock the weekly table scraps can put a big dent in your chicken feed costs.

 For a complete list of good and bad chicken snacks, read our post: Chicken Treats: What’s Hot, What’s Not